 The existing buildings and areas on the study site are poor quality, comprising an ad hoc collection of heavily altered buildings and car parking areas, which lack any coherent masterplan.
-Buildings within the wider hospital site to the north, reach 8 storeys and therefore the proposals represent a relatively modest increase in height to the area.
+All of the current buildings and structures on the site have been approved for demolition (planning reference 20/01322/DEM).

 As a result of the mitigation through design now embedded in the proposals, impact on surrounding townscape and visual receptors has been found in many cases to be none or negligible, with several of the views and townscape areas experiencing no readily discernible change.
-Other views and townscape areas, which range from low to medium sensitivity, would witness more noticeable, minor or moderate change as a result of additional height and massing.
+Other views and townscape areas, which range from low to medium sensitivity would witness minor impacts as a result of additional height and massing, and one view would experience a moderate impact.